jacobbacker93/notes/README.md

 # 2024-03-05
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In software development, strive for clarity and maintainability in your code.
 Write it as simple as possible but no simpler, aiming to reduce complexity, improve readability, and enhance scalability.
 Remember that you write code not only for machines to execute but also for humans to understand, collaborate, and maintain over time."

+# 2024-03-06
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, strive to write clear, concise, and maintainable code that solves the problem at hand without unnecessary complexity.
+Remember, tomorrow's you (or another developer) will thank today's you for creating an easily understandable solution.
+Always aim to reduce redundancy, improve readability, and modularize your codebase.
+Code that can be read and understood quickly often leads to fewer bugs and easier enhancements."

+"Also remember, 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing correct and clean code first, then optimize if and where performance measurements indicate it’s necessary."